platformio/platformio-docs/core/installation/methods/pypi.rst

     See the License for the specific language governing permissions and limitations under the License.

+.. _installation_pypi:

 Python Package Manager
 ----------------------

 .. warning::
-    We recommend using this method **ONLY FOR** :ref:`ci` systems or where you have full permissions to install PlatformIO Core into the global scope of your OS.
+    It's best to stick with this method **ONLY IF** you're dealing with :ref:`ci` systems/containers or if you have complete permissions to set up PlatformIO Core across your entire operating system.

-    For personal using, and avoiding maintenance and upgrade issues, we **HIGHLY RECOMMEND** using :ref:`installation_installer_script` which installs
+    For your own personal use, and to steer clear of troubles when it comes to maintenance and updates, we **STRONGLY SUGGEST** going for the :ref:`installation_installer_script`.
+This script installs PlatformIO Core
-    PlatformIO Core into an isolated virtual environment and does not affect your OS.
+    in a separate virtual environment, keeping it isolated from your operating system and avoiding any impact on it.

 The latest stable version of PlatformIO Core may be installed or upgraded via Python Package Manager (`pip <https://pip.pypa.io>`_) as follows:

 .. code-block:: bash

-    python -m pip install -U platformio
+    python3 -m pip install -U platformio